kataras/iris/_benchmarks/README.md

 ## Sessions

-Spawn `5000000 requests` with 125 different "threads" targeting a static request path, sets and gets a session based on the name `"key"` and string value `"value"` and write tat session value to the response stream.
+Spawn `5000000 requests` with 125 different "threads" targeting a static request path, sets and gets a session based on the name `"key"` and string value `"value"` and write that session value to the response stream.

 ### .NET Core (Kestrel) with Sessions